 A physician executive is a physician leadership position blending professional medical knowledge with business acumen and management skills.
 Physician executive roles can hold many titles including chief medical officer (CMO), vice president of medical affairs (VPMA), medical director, or owner of a “friendly” professional corporation (affiliated physician group).

-Physician executive jobs can range from the traditional—like working within a research institute or holding c-level administrative positions within a hospital—to the more leading edge—working with digital healthcare companies in telehealth, telemedicine, remote patient monitoring, and other aspects of virtual care.
+Physician executive jobs can range from the traditional—like working within a research institute or holding c-level administrative positions within a hospital—to the more leading-edge—working with digital healthcare companies in telehealth, telemedicine, remote patient monitoring, and other aspects of virtual care.

-Within digital health technology companies like Wheel, physician executives play a meaningful role in determining how the technology is developed and how the subsequent medical care is delivered.
+Within digital health technology companies like Wheel, physician executives play a meaningful role in determining how technology is developed and how the subsequent medical care is delivered.

 Creating world-class digital health products and services requires input from a diverse skill set.
 A digital health service needs a head of product to oversee the user experience, developers to build the technology infrastructure, and often the most important contributor, a physician executive to help guide how the new health technology will work in tandem with clinical service delivery.